The UK coins that were never made

 Britain adopted decimal currency in 1971 but the process of designing the new coins actually began ten years earlier.

-The Royal Academy, the Royal Institute of British Architects, the Faculty of the Royal Designers for Industry and the Royal College of Art were invited to nominate artists to submit designs for a new decimal currency.
-Christopher Ironside was one of the talented individuals invited to submit designs as part of a combined Royal Designers for Industry/Royal College of Art team.
+In 1961 The Royal Mint invited the Royal Academy, the Royal Institute of British Architects, the Faculty of the Royal Designers for Industry and the Royal College of Art to nominate artists to submit designs for the new decimal currency.

-For the first time, we are able to reveal the designs Ironside originally produced.
-The working drawings and moulds can be found at The British Museum while the coins themselves are held at The Royal Mint Museum.
+What did Ironside’s original designs look like?
+You can see for yourself below.
+The working drawings and moulds are held at The British Museum, while the coins themselves are held at The Royal Mint Museum.

-The half penny coin features a Welsh dragon
+The half penny coin featured a Welsh dragon.

-The one penny coin features a Scottish theme
+The one penny coin had a Scottish theme.

-The ten pence coin features St George and the dragon
+The 10p coin featured St George and the dragon.